-When a tooth has broken, has a large area of decay or is cracked, Dr. Larsen may prescribe a Porcelain Crown as your best option for ensuring that you have a natural-looking restoration.
+When a tooth has broken, has a large area of decay or is cracked, Dr. Larsen may prescribe a Porcelain Crown as your best option for ensuring that you have a long-lasting, natural-looking restoration.

 What is a Porcelain Crown?

-A crown is a dental restoration that complete covers the existing tooth to protect it from further damage and is fabricated to look like the natural tooth.
-It is used when the existing tooth's root is still strong but the surface has been compromised.
+A crown is a dental restoration that completely covers the existing tooth to protect it from further damage and is fabricated to look like the natural tooth.
+It is used when the existing tooth’s root is still strong but the surface has been compromised.

-Why use Porcelain for Crowns?
+Why Use Porcelain for Crowns?

-Dr. Larsen will use an all-porcelain crown particularly on your front teeth where it best simulates the appearance of a natural tooth's color, luster and translucency.
-Previously the best available solution was called a "PFM crown", which stands for Porcelain Fused to Metal.
+Dr. Larsen will use an all-porcelain crown particularly on your front teeth where it best simulates the appearance of a natural tooth’s color, luster and translucency.
+Previously the best available solution was called a “PFM crown”, which stands for Porcelain Fused to Metal.
 While still appropriate for back teeth, the PFM material is not translucent and results in a less-natural appearance in your smile.

 The upper picture on the right shows an example of this traditional restoration.
 In the past, a metal foundation was necessary to give the grown enough strength to hold up over time.
 PFM crowns are very strong and functional, but have major esthetic drawbacks if a natural look is the goal.